prof-rossetti/internet-technologies/exercises/server-side-javascript/exercise.md

 This initialization will create a new file called `package.json` in your project directory.
 This is essentially what defines an NPM project.

 The `package.json` file contains not only metadata about the project, like its name, description, and author.
-But it also defines functional components of the project, like the names and versions of all the project's dependancies, and the commands used to test and run the software.
+But it also defines functional components of the project, like the names and versions of all the project's dependencies, and the commands used to test and run the software.

-### Install Package Dependancies
+### Install Package Dependencies

-So far we have not specified any package dependancies (i.e. any other libraries ours might need in order to function).
+So far we have not specified any package dependencies (i.e. any other libraries ours might need in order to function).
 But we still need to run an important command to finish setting-up our NPM project directory:

 ```` sh
 npm install